FryerTuck/lekrtest/summery.md

-# LekkeSlaap - candidate summery
+# LekkeSlaap - candidate summary

 ### User eXperience (UX)
 The "best UX" is artibrary per user.
 Some users (-or propreitors & publishers) prefer "best image quality" while others prefer "fast browsing", security, etc. (-depending on the purpose of the published assets).